Skip to Content

 Don’t expect much by way of public Christmas decorations and lights but some of the locals really go to town.
 You’ll find some houses decked out spectacularly in residential areas.

-The lights on the trees on Macrossan street are year-round features, they don’t go up just for Christmas.
+The lights on the trees on Macrossan Street are year-round features, they don’t go up just for Christmas.
 They’re really pretty!

 Special Holidays, Festivals and Events in Port Douglas